What is a ‘Peter problem’? Jaw-dropping study of U.K. CEOs reveals more named Peter than women

 Which brings us to the Peter problem: In the FTSE 100, there are five female CEOs, and six CEOs named Peter.

 In the U.S., this is known as the John problem: There are more CEOs named John leading Fortune 500 firms than women CEOs.
 Roughly 3% of the population is named John.
 Over 50% of the population is female.
-Similar claims can usually be made in the U.S., by the way, for Roberts, James, Williams, and Michaels.
+Similar claims can usually be made in the U.S., by the way, for Roberts, Jameses, Williams, and Michaels.